 At this early stage, they’re “concrete learners,” which means everything they see feels like reality.
 That’s why the concept of monsters hiding under the bed feels so real and scary for toddlers.

-The following list of Montessori books will be sorted by age – I think these are the very best Montessori-aligned books for babies and toddlers.
+The following list of Montessori books will be sorted by age – I think these are the very best Montessori books for babies and toddlers.

 Related: Are The Lovevery Book Bundles Worth It?
 [Unsponsored Review]

-The books for ages 0-1 are simpler in nature and focus on contrasting images and simple concepts like body parts, animals, and some introductory baby sign language.
+They are simpler in nature and focus on contrasting images and simple concepts like parts of the human body, animals, and some introductory baby sign language.
+These are so good for child development!

 1. Black & White Board Book